elsalant/heir-FHIR/README.md

 Note that the FHIR server has been modified to include interceptor code to write received Observation records out to a Kafka queue.
 The Fybrik module will read from the Kafka queue, and retrieve the 2 week snapshot data based on the id in the received Observation.
+Logging information is written to the Kafka topic: 'fhir-wp2-logging'

 Do once:
 > Clone these files: